 Step 3: Select the Mode option, then click the viewing mode that you wish to use.
 The description of each mode is shown below it.

-Note that you can also switch viewing modes by clicking the Mode button at the top-right corner of the window, then selecting the preferred mode.
+Note that you can also switch viewing modes by clicking the Mode button at the top-right corner of the window and then selecting the preferred mode.

 Does your document have a lot of sections with different formatting?
 Learn how to clear formatting in Google Docs and make the appearance of your document’s content a little more consistent.